jakoubek/sqlanywhere-recordlocator/README.md

 A RecordLocator is an alphanumerical string that represents an integer.
 This library encodes integers to RecordLocators and decodes RecordLocators back to integers.

 A RecordLocator is shorter than the corresponding integer and easier to read and memorize.
-You can use it to encode autoincrement primary keys from an database to an human-readable representation for your users.
+You can use it to encode autoincrement primary keys from an database into an human-readable representation for your users.

+This is a porting of (my own) [RecordLocator library for PHP](https://github.com/jakoubek/php-recordlocator) (which itself is a clone of the corresponding Perl module).

 This is a porting of (my own) [RecordLocator library for PHP](https://github.com/jakoubek/php-recordlocator) (which itself is a clone of the corresponding Perl module).